a11yproject/a11yproject.com/_posts/2013-01-11-navigate-using-just-your-keyboard.md

 - Interactive elements should be functional using only keyboard input.
 - The focused element should be visible and have an obvious focus style.
 See article: ["Quick Tip: Never remove CSS outlines"](https://a11yproject.com/posts/never-remove-css-outlines/).
 - Focus should move between elements as they appear on the page and not jump back and forth.
-- There should be a way to skip past lengthy spans of content, like navigation menus.
+- There should be a way to skip past lengthy spans of content, like global navigation menus.
 See article: ["How–to: Use Skip Navigation links"](https://a11yproject.com/posts/skip-nav-links/).

-### Further Reading
+## Further Reading
 1. [WebAIM - Keyboard Accessibility](https://webaim.org/techniques/keyboard/)
 2. [Nielsen Norman Group - Keyboard-Only Navigation for Improved Accessibility](https://www.nngroup.com/articles/keyboard-accessibility/)
 3. [User Testing - Why Keyboard Usability Is More Important Than You Think](https://www.usertesting.com/blog/why-keyboard-usability-is-more-important-than-you-think/)